 - Security: The receiving facility must ensure that the unit is secure 24 hours a day.
 Depending on the placement of the unit, this may include taking measures to ensure privacy, deploying lighting elements or cameras, deploying tents or covered walkways, etc. Access to the BCP is to be strictly limited, no unauthorized personnel should have access to the BCP and no photographs should be taken of the interior of the BCP.

-- Long-Term Storage: OCME is providing long-term storage for all decedents where a funeral home and/or family need additional time to make arrangements.
-No decedents will be sent to City Cemetery at Heart Island unless the family/next-of-kin chooses that option or if a decedent remains unclaimed.
+OCME is providing long-term storage for all decedents where a funeral home and/or family need additional time to make arrangements.
+No decedents will be sent to City Cemetery at Hart Island unless the family/next-of-kin chooses that option or if a decedent remains unclaimed.
 There is no time limit for how long OCME will hold decedents to ensure that families can fulfill their final disposition wishes.

-- Death Certificates: Hospitals must ensure death certificates for all decedents are filed and registered appropriately in the eVital system.
+- Death Certificates: Prior to OCME’s retrieval of decedents, hospitals must ensure death certificates for all decedents are filed and registered appropriately in the eVital system.
 A method and place of disposition must be entered for the death certificate to be registered.
 Failure to comply with this requirement will delay the transfer of decedents to OCME’s custody.

 - See here for guidance from the Bureau of Vital Statistics on how to run reports in eVital that can help identify incomplete death certificates.